waffleSheep/heisenberg/docs/theory/wpd.md

 $${E}_{photon}=hf$$

 This explained the fact as to why the kinetic energy increased with frequency because since energy could only be transmitted discretely as compared to a continuous wave, only photons with high enough energy were able to free the electrons from the surface when hit regardless of the amplitude of the wave.
-It also explained why current increased with amplitude because an increase in amplitude caused and increase in the amount of photons hitting the metal surface.
+It also explained why current increased with amplitude because an increase in amplitude caused and increase in the amount of photons hitting the metal surface

 ![image](img/wave_packet.gif){: style="width:300px;display: block; margin: 0 auto"}

 Of course, Einstein realised that light could not be just a particle because particles collide and light interferes so he postulated that light as consisted of spatially localized, discrete wave-packets.
 These wave-packets have properties of both wave and particles because they interfere like waves but are still localised like particles.
+Einstein also defined the momentum of a photon as such

+$$p_{photon}=\frac{E_{photon}}{c}$$

 ## de Broglie's hypothesis

+In 1924, French Phsyicist Louis De Brogile came up with the idea that all matter exhibits both wave and particle properties and that the wavelength of a particle is related to it's momentum in the following way

+$$\lambda = \frac{h}{p}$$

+This equation is the same as einstein's equation but applied to matter.
+In 1927, his theory was further confirmed by 2 different experiments.

+### Electron Diffraction

+### Davisson-Germer Experiment